-The increase in the average mileage ratio caused by the signal design changes introduced on January 9, 2017 caused a large increase in payments to RegD resources on a performance adjusted MW basis.
-The average daily payment per performance adjusted RegD MW increased by 66.1 percent, from \$17.43 in the period from January 1, 2016, through January 8, 2017, to \$28.94 in the period between January 9, 2017, and December 31, 2017.
+The increase in the average mileage ratio caused by the signal design changes introduced on January 9, 2017, caused a large increase in payments to RegD resources on a performance adjusted MW basis.

-Table 10-30 shows RegD resource payments on a performance adjusted MW basis and RegA resource payments on a performance adjusted MW basis by month, from January 1, 2016, through December 31, 2017.
-In 2016, RegD resources earned 12.1 percent more per performance adjusted MW than RegA resources.
-In 2017, RegD resources earned 78.7 percent more per performance adjusted MW than RegA resources.
+Table 10-31 shows RegD resource payments on a performance adjusted MW basis and RegA resource payments on a performance adjusted MW basis by month, from January 1, 2017, through March 31, 2018.
+In the first three months of 2017, RegD resources earned 53.6 percent more per performance adjusted MW than RegA resources.
+In the first three months of 2018, RegD resources earned 20.6 percent more per performance adjusted MW than RegA resources.